LibreCAD/docs/guides/dwg-edit.rst

     .. include:: /inclFiles/eoWrap.rst

     .. note::
-        Ensure with "Trim" is checked and "Length 1" and "Length 2" is set at "50" in the **Tool Options**.
+        Ensure with "Trim" is checked, and "Length 1" and "Length 2" is set at "50" in the "Tool Options".

     - As prompted on the Status Bar, select the first entity (the top horizontal line of the rectangle), and then
     - the second entity (the right vertical line of the rectangle).
-    - Press [Esc] to exit the command.
+    - Press [Esc] or right-click to exit the command.

 .. eo-admonition